 -

-Applies the distance evaluation method (Center to center or Closest point to closest point)
+Applies the distance evaluation method (Centre or Closest)

 -

-Uses the Hungarian algorithm to optimally assign text entities to tokens (when multiple blocks compete for the same text)
+Uses the Hungarian algorithm to optimally assign text entities to segments (when multiple blocks compete for the same text)

 -

-Applies chain distance constraints for sequential token matches
+Applies chain distance constraints for sequential segment matches

 -